If you’re planning your first time visit to Paris, then you are probably thinking about what to do, what to expect, when to go and where to stay.

 9. Don’t Plan Everything – Allow Time To Wander

 There’s a lot to do in Paris and it’s an expensive city, so I completely understand your wanting to pack your schedule for your first visit to Paris.

-However, Paris is also a city that rewards those who wander, so do consider allowing time in your days to simply explore the streets for a while – perhaps walk from place to play instead of using the Metro every time.
+However, Paris is also a city that rewards those who wander, so do consider allowing time in your days to simply explore the streets for a while – perhaps walk from place to place instead of using the Metro every time.
 And keep your eyes open – look around you.

-I don’t believe there are (m)any truly ‘hidden’ gems in Paris, but there are corners and parks and alleys which are somewhat off the beaten path in Paris – and many are low-key lovely.
+I don’t believe there are (m)any truly ‘hidden’ gems in Paris, but there are corners and parks and alleys that are somewhat off the beaten path in Paris – and many are low-key lovely.
 I found a cute passageway in the Sainte Marguerite area when walking one day.
 And my husband and I had a lovely rest in this park near Le Bon Marché when we were on a day trip to Paris.
 Neither were places I’d read about or were looking for – we just walked and looked and found them.

 10. Think About What You Wear In Paris